michaelborck-books/ai-as-a-teaching-partner/source/prompt-style.md

 **New HR Student Prompt:**
 > "What are the few different models for conducting performance reviews in a hybrid workforce (e.g., 360-degree feedback, continuous feedback, management by objectives)?
 What are the pros and cons of each model in terms of fairness, administrative overhead, and impact on employee morale?"

-**Why it works for HR:** This moves students from knowing the *definition* of a model to understanding its *application* and *consequences*—a crucial step in developing strategic HR thinking.
+**Why it works for HR:** This moves students from knowing the *definition* of a model to understanding its *application* and *consequences*,a crucial step in developing strategic HR thinking.

----
+,

 ### 3. Stepwise Chain of Thought (for Process Management)